 I don’t believe that Jesus and presents for my babies are mutually exclusive.
 There’s this new equation going around that (starts to sound like it) says, “take how much you think you love Jesus, subtract the number of Christmas presents that you buy, and that is how much you actually love Jesus, if and only if you can somehow relate the presents that you buy to the gifts of the Magi, then you can add back one love point”.

 So I've been thinking a lot about the consumeristic aspect of Christmas and what we believe is the true reason for the season and I’ve come to a conclusion.
-I will teach my children that Jesus is the best gift the world has ever been given, that He was born to die for their (and everyone’s) sins, and that they (and everyone) can be saved by accepting the gift of Himself that He gave to those He loved: them (and everyone).
-I will teach them that we take this time to be thankful and pay special notice to the love, peace, joy, and selflessness already in the world and that they can give give to the world by loving the way Jesus does.
+I will teach my children that Jesus is the best gift the world has ever been given.
+I will explain that He was born to die for their sins (as well as everyone in the world's).
+I will teach them that we take this time to be thankful and pay special notice to the love, peace, joy, and selflessness already in the world and that they can give back to the world by loving the way Jesus does.

 I will show them we can partake in all those things and still buy presents for each other.
 I will show them how to delight in thinking about their siblings and buying them something “perfect”.
 I will savor their joy at receiving good gifts that they haven’t earned that are given out of love with no restrictions.